albertibass/ggso_website/_posts/2026-3-02-test-release.md

 Hi GGSO Community,

 We hope you all are doing well!
 All tests and keys from this year’s tournament have been added to <a target="_blank" href="https://drive.google.com/drive/folders/1R4-rizgBfz9k972vPsltEHWeeBXnggYh?usp=sharing">this Google Drive folder</a> and are now publicly available.
+Additionally, tournament photos are available in href="https://photos.app.goo.gl/sBUdtBKqLfhvASoQ7">this album</a>.

 Thanks again for attending the 2026 GGSO Tournament, and we hope to see you all again next year!